Jay W. MacKelvie

-Brigadier General Jay W. MacKelvie (September 23, 1890 – December 5, 1985) was a career United States Army officer.
-He was prominent during World War II for being relieved of his command of the 90th Infantry Division shortly after the Normandy landings.
+Jay W. MacKelvie (September 23, 1890 – December 5, 1985) was a career United States Army officer.
+He attained the rank of brigadier general was prominent during World War II for being relieved of his command of the 90th Infantry Division shortly after the Normandy landings.

 Early life and start of career

 Jay Ward MacKelvie was born in Esmond, Kingsbury County, South Dakota on September 23, 1890.
 His birth name was Joseph Ward McKelvie and he was one of several children born to Francis McKelvie and Janette Gibb (Bainbridge) McKelvie.
 He was usually addressed by his middle name, and over time modified his first name to the initial J., and later to the name Jay.
 In addition, he later altered the spelling of his last name from McKelvie to MacKelvie, its original Scottish spelling.

 Following the 1891 death of his father, MacKelvie's mother moved her family to Illinois to live closer to their relatives.
 In 1908, MacKelvie graduated from Galesburg High School in Galesburg, Illinois.
 He then joined an older brother in Butte, Montana, where he worked at a smelter for the Anaconda Copper Mine.
 He later worked on construction of the Butte, Anaconda and Pacific Railway, a position he left in order to join the military.